salvipeter/lispkit/README.md

 A Scheme implementation of the SECD virtual machine, and a LispKit Lisp compiler, based on
 P. Henderson's Functional Programming - Application and Implementation.

-First generate the compiler bytecode:
+First generate the compiler bytecode (you only need to do this once):

 ```scheme
 > (load "bootstrap.scm")